Yandex Cloud

 • none (LOG_STATEMENT_NONE for Terraform, CLI, and API): The filter is disabled, no SQL statements are logged.

-• ddl (LOG_STATEMENT_DDL for Terraform, CLI, and API): Logs the SQL statements allowing to change data structure definitions (CREATE, ALTER, DROP etc.).
+• ddl (LOG_STATEMENT_DDL for Terraform, CLI, and API): System logs data definition language statements, e.g., CREATE, ALTER, DROP etc.

-• all (LOG_STATEMENT_ALL for Terraform, CLI, and API): Logs all SQL statements.
+• all (LOG_STATEMENT_ALL for Terraform, CLI, and API): System logs all SQL statements.

 The default value is none.

-The setting applies at the Managed Service for PostgreSQL cluster level, but it can be overridden at the user level.
+The setting applies at the Managed Service for PostgreSQL cluster level, but can be overridden for individual users.

 • Log statement sample rate Management console API Terraform

-Rate of SQL statements that will be logged in addition to statements logged for other reasons.
+Fraction of SQL statements that will be logged as a supplement to statements logged for other reasons.

 The minimum value is 0.0; the maximum value is 1.0; the default value is 0.0.